BuenoIT/BuenoIT/README.md

 ### Greetings, my name is Guilherme Bueno👋

-💻 Software Engineer | 🌎 Waterloo, Canada | 🎯 Seeking a remote position as a developer
+💻 Software Developer | 🌎 Waterloo, Canada | 🎯 Seeking a position as a developer

 ### You can reach me here :bowtie: